IAEA-NDS/endf-parserpy/docs/source/guide/format_translation.rst

    Keys in dictionaries with ENDF-6 data are either of type :class:`int` or :class:`str`.
-However, the JSON format only supports keys of type class:`str`.
+However, the JSON format only supports keys of type :class:`str`.
-   The :func:`json.dump` method converts class:`int` keys
+   The :func:`json.dump` method converts :class:`int` keys
    automatically to :class:`str` before writing them to a JSON file.